-- Demand Forecasting: This is the investigation of the companies demand for an item or SKU, to include current and projected demand by industry and product end use.
+- Demand Forecasting: This is the investigation of the companies demand an item or SKU, to include current and projected demand by industry and product end-use.

 - Supply Forecasting: Is a collection of data about the current producers and suppliers & technological and political trends that might affect supply.

 - Price Forecast: This is based on information gathered and analyzed about demand and supply.
 Provides a prediction of short- and long-term prices and the underlying reasons for those ternds1.

 Additionally, the importance of demand forecasting can be short-term, midrange, or long term.
 Typically, firms would use all three types of forecasting.

 - Long-term Forecast: usually cover more than three years and are used for long-range planning and strategic issues.
 These will be a performance in broad terms; that is sales by product line or division, throughput capacity by ton per period or dollars per period.

 - Midrange Forecast: usually range from one to three years and address budgeting issues and sales plans.
 Again, these might predict more than demand.

 - Short-term Forecast: are most important for the operational logistics planning process.
 The projected demand into the next several months and, in some cases, more than a year ahead.
 These are needed in units, by actual items to be shipped, and for finite periods of time- monthly or perhaps weekly